Alexandroni/C-snippets/README.md

 # C-snippets
-A few useful C snippets code , like how to write and read a txt file :)
+A few useful C snippets code , like how to write and read a txt file, sorting algorithms, data structures algorithms and more

         -> How to Compile a C code on CMD Windows [ Hello-world-cmd-compile ]